Bischoff/wozmania/README.md

 ## What is Done

-WozMania 0.2, as of 2022-07-16, emulates:
+WozMania 0.2, as of 2022-07-25, emulates:

 * a 6502 processor, no decimal mode;
 * an Apple ]\[ keyboard;
-* video output:
+* standard video output:
-  * text mode, 40 and 80 columns for 24 lines,
+  * text mode, 40 columns for 24 lines,
-  * low resolution mode, 40x40 or 40x48 pixels in 16 colors;
+  * low resolution graphics, 40x40 or 40x48 pixels in 16 colors;
-* floppy disks 1 and 2, `.nib` and `.dsk` formats;
+* two floppy disks, `.nib` and `.dsk` formats;
+* a language card;
-* a language card.
+* a Videx Videoterm 80 columns card.

 WozMania runs either with an ANSI terminal or with a GUI interface.